- Best Practices

 - Monitor accomplishments.
 Run reports on the work completed last week, month, or quarter.

-For example, if a Project report is grouped by a Custom Field and the Project doesn’t have data entered for that Custom Field, then that Project appears in the “Undefined” section.
-An “Unassigned” section is added when there are tasks without an assignee or Projects without a Project Owner.
+- If a Project report is grouped by a Custom Field and the Project doesn’t have data entered for that Custom Field, then that Project appears in the “None” section.

 Edit a Report

 If you need to change which Folders and/or Projects information is pulled from, which filters are applied, or what Groupings are being used, you can edit your Report by returning to the Report Builder.

 To do this: click “Edit” 1 in the chart’s upper right-hand corner.